Sebiworld/musical-fabrik.de/site/modules/SeoMaestroEnhanced/README.md

 * It excludes pages not viewable for the guest user.

 Do not forget to [submit the sitemap to Google](https://support.google.com/webmasters/answer/183668?hl=en), either in the Search Console or by specifying the path in a `robots.txt` file.

 > ⚠ If your installation has lot of pages and the request takes too long to generate the sitemap, or if you run into memory problems, it is better disable the automatic generation.
-Use the `\SeoMaestro\SitemapManager` class to create the sitemap on your own, e.g. via CLI script.
+Use the `\SeoMaestroEnhanced\SitemapManager` class to create the sitemap on your own, e.g. via CLI script.

 ## Meta Data